-- 53. The Policy and Resources Committee has received three reports on savings proposals so far this year; in September, December and February.
-All agreed saving proposals prior to February have been submitted to Council (September and December) with all confirmed proposals now built in to the draft budget for 2019/20 and reflected in the MTFP figures shown in Tables 5 and 6.
-There remains, however, a requirement to identify further savings of £0.384m to ensure a balance budget is achieved for next year. - 54.
-In an effort to bridge this savings 'gap' the remaining options, plus additional proposals, for savings are put forward by Management Team, a list of suggested savings is provided at Appendix D. These total £384k in 2019/20 with 'indicative' proposals also listed for the remainder of the current medium term financial plan period. - 55.
-A narrative supporting each of the savings proposals is provided at Appendix E (i).
-The proposed Base Budget for 2019/20 contains no provision for budget growth. - 56.
+- 54. The Policy and Resources Committee has received two reports on savings proposals so far this year; one in September, the other in December.
+All agreed saving proposals were then submitted to Council (September and December) with all confirmed proposals now built in to the draft budget for 2019/20 and reflected in the MTFP figures shown in Tables 5 and 6.
+There remains, however, a requirement to identify further savings of £0.384m to ensure a balance budget is achieved for next year. - 55.
+In an effort to bridge this savings 'gap' the remaining options, plus additional proposals, for savings are put forward by Management Team, a list of suggested savings is provided at Appendix E. These total £384k in 2019/20 with 'indicative' proposals also listed for the remainder of the current medium term financial plan period. - 56.
+A narrative supporting each of the savings proposals is provided at Appendix F (i).
+The proposed Base Budget for 2019/20 contains no provision for budget growth. - 57.
 Budget savings have been proactively identified and worked up into deliverable proposals throughout the year in order to be able to balance the budget from 1st April.